Lithuania's centre-left opposition says it will try to form government

 Voters receive ballots at a polling station during early voting in the Lithuanian general elections, in Vilnius, Lithuania, October 8, 2024.
 REUTERS/Janis Laizans

-The outgoing centre-right coalition of Prime Minister Ingrida Simonyte has seen its popularity eroded by high inflation that topped 20% two years ago, by deteriorating public services and a widening gap between rich and poor.
+Lithuania's centre-right government of Prime Minister Ingrida Simonyte saw its popularity eroded by inflation that topped 20% two years ago, as well as by deteriorating public services and a widening gap between rich and poor.

-If no candidate gets over 50% of the vote in a district, its top two candidates face each other in a run-off on Oct.
+If no candidate gets more than 50% of the vote in a district, its top two candidates face each other in a run-off on Oct.
 27.

-Domestic issues have loomed large in the election campaign, with the Social Democrats vowing to tackle increased inequality by raising taxes on wealthier Lithuanians to help fund more spending on healthcare and social spending.
+Domestic issues loomed large in the election campaign, with the SD vowing to tackle increased inequality by raising taxes on wealthier Lithuanians to help fund more spending on healthcare and social spending.

 But national security is also a major concern in Lithuania, which is part of the eastern flank of NATO and the European Union and shares a border with the Russian exclave of Kaliningrad as well as with Belarus, a close Moscow ally.

-Three quarters of Lithuanians believe that Russia could attack their country in the near future, a Baltijos Tyrimai/ELTA poll found in May.
+Three-quarters of Lithuanians believe Russia could attack their country in the near future, a Baltijos Tyrimai/ELTA poll found in May.

 The main parties strongly support Ukraine in its war with invading Russian forces and back increased defence spending.